 So Why Do I need SEO?

 SEO is part of building an effective website.
-With so many DIY website solutions out there, like Squarespace and Vistaprint that offer easy to build websites with little to no SEO support (or charging you for any help they might be able to provide), there are many businesses that aren’t getting as much out of their website as they could.
+With so many DIY website solutions out there, like Squarespace and Vistaprint that offer easy to build websites with little to no SEO support, there are many businesses that aren’t getting as much out of their website as they could.

 A good website should pay close attention to SEO to reach as many customers as possible, make their physical locations findable, and improve the overall usability of their website.
 The need for SEO for businesses has been well documented by industry leaders with articles on the subject appearing in major publications like Forbes and Entrepreneur.
 In fact, it’s so well established that most large companies make it a key focus of their business.
 However, it’s small and local businesses that are being left in the dust due to a lack of education on the topic and a lack of resources.